Ivanich41/Simple-Wireguard-script-for-linux-systems/README.md

 ### Couldn't find curl
 Script uses basic console utility to grab content from web pages.
 I have not worked with distros without that utility.
 But you can install it from package manager (package name is just: "curl") or visit its [website](https://curl.se/download.html) to download.

-## Plans
-If someone really needs it, then I will try to decorate the script and add some functions.